trofi/trofi.github.io.gen/posts/204-endianness-of-a-single-byte-big-or-little.rst

 I've confirmed the same failure on **powerpc**.

-Rolf noted that it's unusual because sparc is a big-endian architecture and network byteorder is also big-endian (thus no need to flip bytes).
+Eike noted that it's unusual because sparc is a big-endian architecture and network byteorder is also big-endian (thus no need to flip bytes).
 Something very specific must have lurked in **radvd** code to break endianness in this case.
 Curiously all the **radvd** tests were working fine on **amd64**.